colliderman/dotfiles/README.md

 For example, I want my `.ideavimrc` in my user home dir.
 So I create a `ideaVim/` directory inside my dotfiles directory and put my `.ideavimrc` inside it.

-Then all I need to do is run the following comman and Stow will create the sym link to my `.ideavimrc` file for me.
+Then all I need to do is run the following command and Stow will create the sym link to my `.ideavimrc` file for me.

 ```shell
 $ cd ~/.dotfiles